Welcome to VintageReveries – My Vintage Clothing Shop and History Blog

 Having been through hell with former friends renting, damaging, and renovating my upstairs apartment… I found myself with over 1000 square feet of empty space.
-2020 and the COVID-19 pandemic were otherwise good to me, with obtaining a new role at a well-run construction company that is relatively low-stress and leaves me the bandwidth to have hobbies.
+2020 and the COVID-19 pandemic gave me the bandwidth to have hobbies.

 My old vintage clothes, abandoned since 2016, whispered to me through the floorboards from my basement; so in February I planned out how to refinish all the floors in my house with hemp oil and shellac.
 In early March my “new boyfriend” (another good thing that happened in 2020) was helping me clear space in the basement for the plumber to work and urged me to “get rid of all this crap” (and he wasn’t talking about the faulty sewer pipe).

-Please follow my blog about my latest vintage clothing journey (link to category), shop my collection of vintage clothing (discounted significantly if you buy directly on this site, rather than on Poshmark, Ebay, or Mercari), peruse old ephemera that I’ve digitized, and enjoy some of my retro-styled photography.
+Please follow my blog about my latest vintage journey, shop my collection of vintage clothing (discounted significantly if you buy directly on this site, rather than on Poshmark, Ebay, or Mercari), peruse old ephemera that I’ve digitized, and enjoy some of my retro-styled photography.